theoclou/PLD-Agile/README.md

 - **City Map (XML)**: Contains intersections, roads, and the warehouse location.
 - **Delivery Requests (XML)**: Contains pickup and delivery locations for each request.

-Make sure the format adheres to the expected XML structure, and modify `filePath` .
+Make sure the format adheres to the expected XML structure, and modify `filePath` and the file is under 10MB.

-## How it Works

-1. **City Map Loading**: The XML file is loaded to create a graph of the city, where intersections are nodes and road segments are edges.
-2. **Delivery Request Management**: The user can add delivery requests, specifying both pickup and delivery locations.
-Each request is assigned to a courier.
-3. **TSP Solver**: The application computes the optimal tour for each courier using a variant of the TSP algorithm (Branch and Bound).
-4. **Tour Display**: The optimized delivery tours are displayed on the map, showing arrival and departure times for each location.
-5. **Courier Reassignment**: If a courier cannot complete all deliveries within the time constraints, the system prompts the user to assign the remaining deliveries to another courier.

-### Key Classes
+### Key Classes (How it is implemented ?)

 - **Application.java**: The main entry point for the application.
 - **Solver.java**: Manages the TSP solving process using different strategies.
-- **Plan.java**: Represents the city map, including intersections and road segments.
+- **Plan.java**: Represents the city map, including intersections (verticies) and sections (edges) which will allow us to build a graph later.
 - **DeliveryRequest.java**: Represents a delivery task, including pickup and drop-off locations.
 - **BranchAndBound.java**: Implements the Branch and Bound algorithm for solving the TSP.
 - **CompleteGraph.java**: Represents a complete graph used for solving the TSP.

+Note : Go to the code to see all the classes and and all their features to understand how it works precisely.

 ## Future Improvements